-Dissertation
+Dissertation/CRIP

-Dissertation Committee assignment and approval should take place no later than the end of the first full semester of courses in the specialty area.
-Dissertation Committees will consist of three faculty members from CTX.
+Dissertation/CRIP Chair assignment and approval should take place no later than the end of the first full semester of courses in the specialty area.
+The remainder of the Dissertation/CRIP Committee will be assigned before the start of the Dissertation or CRIP coursework.
+Dissertation/CRIP Committees will consist of three faculty members from CTX.
 Generally, at least two of the three members will be from the College of Education.
-Dissertation Committees will be assigned by the Program Director.
+Dissertation/CRIP Committees will be assigned by the Program Director.
 Any committee requests must be submitted, in writing, to the Program Director prior to the assignment of the committee.
 Any variation to the plan described above will require a Petition to the Program Director.
-A Petition will also be necessary in the event that a Dissertation Committee member must be replaced.
-It will be up to the student and the Dissertation Chair to work out a "calendar of events" that will lead to completion and defense of the dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee above).
-Other dissertation-related materials are found in the second part of this document, entitled Dissertation Guide.
-Within the EDL/CAI 6323 Research IV: The Proposal course, students should obtain the CTX Dissertation Guide which details the format for all dissertations, abstracts, and proposals.
-The CTX Dissertation Guide will direct students to follow the American Psychological Association's (APA) (2020) Publication Manual of the American Psychological Association (7th ed.).
+A Petition will also be necessary in the event that a Dissertation/CRIP Committee member must be replaced.
+It will be up to the student and the Dissertation/CRIP Chair to work out a "calendar of events" that will lead to completion and defense of the dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation/CRIP-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee below).

+Within the EDL/CAI 6323 Research IV: The Proposal course, students should obtain the CTX Dissertation Guide or CTX CRIP Guide which details the format for all dissertations/CRIPs, abstracts, and proposals.
+The CTX Dissertation Guide and CTX CRIP Guide will each direct students to follow the American Psychological Association's (APA) (2020) Publication Manual of the American Psychological Association (7th ed.).
 Additional information on the APA Publication Manual, Including tutorials can be found on the APA website at www.apastyle.org/learn/.
-The CTX Dissertation Guide will further discuss details such as paper, page format, margins, pagination, submission requirements, and required forms.
+The guides will further discuss details such as paper, page format, margins, pagination, submission requirements, and required forms.

-Dissertation Fee
+Dissertation/CRIP Fee

-A fee of \$600 per dissertation course is charged.
+A fee of \$600 per dissertation/CRIP course is charged.

-Dissertation Proposal
+Dissertation/CRIP Proposal

-At the end of Year Two of the program, students will take Research IV - Dissertation Proposal.
+At the end of Year Two of the program, students will take Research IV - The Proposal.
 The expectations of Research IV are as follows:

-- That the student will receive approval from the instructor on the dissertation topic; - That the instructor will submit the topic with any comments to the Program Director, who, in turn, will sign off on the topic selected; - That the student will complete during the course at a minimum a draft of the first three chapters of the dissertation, the Statement of the Problem and the Review of the Literature;
+- That the student will receive approval from the instructor on the dissertation/CRIP topic; - That the instructor will submit the topic with any comments to the Program Director, who, in turn, will sign off on the topic selected; - That the student will decide whether they will be continuing with the Dissertation or CRIP track. - That the student will complete during the course at a minimum a draft of the first three chapters of the dissertation/CRIP.